NoneOtherThanSteffin/AndroidRootCheck/README.md

 # AndroidRootCheck

-Small Library which checks if the device is rooted.
+Library which checks if the device is rooted.

-Include in android app where InfoSec is important to reduce the data leaks from app.
+Small size <50kb.
+Faster and reliable